rrubberr/Flatpak-LuxRender/extract-binaries/README.md

 This script extracts LuxRender and its supporting shared objects from the Flatpak install, after it has been built.

-Be sure to run LuxRender from the included 'run-luxrender.sh' to apply your system Qt5 theme.

 ## Using the Scripts